simplicity-js/simplicity/.github/DOCUMENTATION.md

 The `src/routes/web.js` file defines routes that are for your web interface.
-These routes automatically have a group of web-related middleware applied to them that provides useful features like session state.
+These routes automatically have a group of web-related middleware applied to them that provides useful features like session state and CSRF protection.

 To access these routes, simply enter the defined route's URL in your web browser.
 For example, you may access the following route by navigating to